kdqdev/Python-Pathfinding-Visual/readme.md

 ## Controls

 </br>
-Keyboard
+### Keyboard

-> Backspace: Return back to the main menu of the program.
+> Backspace/delete : Return back to the main menu of the program.

 > C: Clears/resets the entire board to white.